module Nokogiri::HTML5

 Parsing options

-The document and fragment parsing methods support options that are different from Nokogiri’s.
+The document and fragment parsing methods support options that are different from Nokogiri::HTML4::Document or Nokogiri::XML::Document.

 For example, this script: